The St. Joseph

 Recommendation Form from a school teacher, principal or

-willing to attend one volunteer training sessions
+availability to attend one, 2-hour mandatory volunteer training

 *Attention Teen Volunteers Interested in Photography